-Jawaharlal Nehru is considered the father of India’ foreign policy Since the days of National Movement, he developed a keen interest and insight in the foreign affairs and articulated India’s response to various international issues.
+Jawaharlal Nehru is considered the father of India’s foreign policy Since the days of the National Movement, he developed a keen interest and insight in foreign affairs and articulated India’s response to various international issues.
 After independence, he became the Prime Minister and retained the portfolio of Foreign Minister also.
-The pattern set up by him led to the major role played by the Prime Minister in the formulation of country’s foreign policy He determined the broad contours Of foreign policy and left the implementation of foreign policy to the senior members of the foreign ministry.
+The pattern set up by him led to the major role played by the Prime Minister in the formulation of the country’s foreign policy.
+He determined the broad contours Of foreign policy and left the implementation of foreign policy to the senior members of the foreign ministry.
 Thus, there developed the pattern of a strong personal role for the Prime Minister in the foreign policy.

 2. Ministry of External Affairs:

-Three functional divisions deserve special mention due to their growing importance in India’s foreign, policy.
-The Policy Planning and Research Division is responsible for conducting research and preparing briefs and background papers for policy makers.
+Three functional divisions deserve special mention due to their growing importance in India’s foreign policy.
+The Policy Planning and Research Division is responsible for conducting research and preparing briefs and background papers for policymakers.
 The background papers provide information on various issues related to international developments.
-The briefs cover wide-ranging issues relating to India’s foreign policy and its role in the changing international environment, The Economic Division has the responsibility of managing and conducting foreign economic relations.
+The briefs cover wide-ranging issues relating to India’s foreign policy and its role in the changing international environment, the Economic Division has the responsibility of managing and conducting foreign economic relations.
 In the age of globalization, the economic division has become very .important.
 Its activities reflect changes in the government’s economic policy and the international economic environment.
-It established the Economic Coordination Unit in 1990 to assess the impact of the Persian Gulf crisis arising from Iraq’s invasion of Kuwait, changes in Eastern Europe and the Soviet Union, and formation of a single market in the European Countries and other similar changes having an impact on India.
-It also tries to promote foreign investment iii India.
-The Economic Division also runs and coordinates India’s foreign aid programs, including the Indian Technical and Economic Cooperation Programme (ITEC), and the Special Commonwealth African Assistance Programme, The ITEC programme launched in 1964 is the flagship programme of India for economic cooperation with developing countries.
+It established the Economic Coordination Unit in 1990 to assess the impact of the Persian Gulf crisis arising from Iraq’s invasion of Kuwait, changes in Eastern Europe and the Soviet Union, and the formation of a single market in the European Countries and other similar changes having an impact on India.
+It also tries to promote foreign investment in India.
+The Economic Division also runs and coordinates India’s foreign aid programs, including the Indian Technical and Economic Cooperation Programme (ITEC), and the Special Commonwealth African Assistance Programme, the ITEC programme was launched in 1964.
+It is the flagship programme of India for economic cooperation with developing countries.

 The Public Diplomacy division was established in 2006 to initiate programmes for enlisting popular domestic and international support to India’s foreign policy measures.
 The broad mandate of this division is to organize outreach activities inside and outside India to effectively project India’s foreign policy to the wider public.
 It works in close collaboration with researchers, think-tanks, civil society, media, and industry to attain its objectives.
 It also supports TRACK II interactions with other countries.
 TRACK II diplomacy refers to the involvement of non-official members and groups in the conduct of foreign relations.